Jaswal-Tania/CS-457-Metadata-Management/README.txt

 that holds an abstract data type instance of each table.
 The table data type contains values such as "name", "attributes", and "Database Associated".
-There are many error checks associated with databases and tables like making usre the database in use actually holds the table you want to select or alter.
+There are many error checks associated with databases and tables like making sure the database in use actually holds the table you want to select or alter.

 IMPLEMENTATIONS:
 ---------------